 $ python generator.py --topic projects/sc-9366-nga-dev/topics/marcin-atm22-stream-2 --delay 60

-Dataflow execution graph
+Examine execution graph again.

-Compare the reported watermarks for steps F25 and F27.
-The watermark for step F25 is around minute behind the watermark for step F27:
+is around minute behind the watermark for step F27

 Finally, examine the results generated by the job by querying BigQuery table: